 - AP 2-D Art and Design: Recommended to complete Drawing and/or Painting with a successful grade before taking AP Art

-- AP Photography: Completion of Photography with a successful grade
+- AP Photography (AP 2D): Completion of Photography with a successful grade

 - Final Exam (15%):

-- Late work without an excuse approved by Ms. Yeom = A lower letter grade
+- Late work (2 wks after deadline) without an excuse approved by Ms. Yeom = A lower letter grade

-- All missing assignments & grade corrections (student's responsibility)
+- All missing assignments & grade corrections are a student's responsibility.

 - Due one week before the end of semester

 All work must be original.
-The use of published image or someone else's work can be plagiarism.
-Copyright issues will be discussed early and the students will develop an understanding of what constitutes plagiarism and how to maintain their own artistice ethics.
-If a student uses someone else's work as a basis for thier own work, there should be significant alternation to the piece for it to be considered original.
+The use of published images or someone else's work can be plagiarism.
+Copyright issues will be discussed early and the students will develop an understanding of what constitutes plagiarism and how to maintain their own artistic ethics.
+If a student uses someone else's work or a photo as a reference for their own work, there should be significant alternation to the piece for it to be considered original.